These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Steven Spielberg.
 Perf.
 Harrison Ford, Shia LaBeouf, Cate Blanchett.
 Paramount, 2008.

-Synopsis: A disappointing film in many ways, perhaps the biggest disappointment comes when Indiana Jones (Harrison Ford) and wannabe biker (Shia LaBeouf) drive a motorcycle through the university library (but no librarians to be seen).
-Wrecking a library is bad, but what Indiana Jones shouts to a nerdy white male student is worse: “If you want to be a good archaeologist, you’ve got to get out of the library.” (!@#?!)
+Synopsis: Indiana Jones (Harrison Ford) and a tough guy (Shia LaBeouf) drive a motorcycle through the university library (but no librarians to be seen).
+Indiana Jones shouts to a nerdy student: “If you want to be a good archaeologist, you’ve got to get out of the library.”
 This directly contradicts what Indy had said in Indiana Jones and the Last Crusade, when he had championed the library: “Seventy percent of archaeology is done in the library.”
-Sigh.

 Related post: Indiana Jones contradicts himself in ‘Crystal Skull’